GingerNinja2962/wtc-lms-GUI/README.md

-## wtc-lms-GUI
+# wtc-lms-GUI
-a GUI interface for wtc-lms, using subprocess calls and pysimplegui to provide a smooth GUI application like feel to wtc-lms
+This is a GUI for wtc-lms, using subprocess calls and pysimplegui to provide a smooth GUI application like feel for your wtc-lms command line tool.

+## Requirements
+ - Linux based system (as windows cannot run the wtc-lms tool commands)
+ - A pre installed and setup wtc-lms commandline tool (this program works off the original wtc-lms command line tool and thus needs that tool to run any wtc-lms related commands)
-please make sure you are using the newest version of python3.
+ - The newest version of python3 with pip3.

-# install
+## Install
 from within the folder wtc-lms-GUI run:

 sudo bash installer.sh

-# run for reviews
+## Usage
 from with in the folder wtc-lms-GUI run:

+wtc-lms login
+ - this is to login in to wtc-lms allowing the program to access wtc-lms commands

 ./lms

-# run for assignments
-from with in the folder classes_testing run:

-./lms
+ - This starts the wtc-lms-GUI program